 Sage Parashuraman, according to beliefs, created Mookambika temple as it lies in the land between Gokarna and Kanyakumari.
 The temple finds a place in the 108 Durga temples of ancient Kerala.
-It is also one among the 108 Shiva temples in Kerala, since Lord Shiva is present in Mookambika.
+It is also one among the 108 Shiva temples in Kerala since Lord Shiva has a presence in Mookambika.

 If you liked the post, you could…